Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

-using tummo to melt the infrastructure will lose your head; melt a different mountain topeak https://youtu.be/TILjzuBGkRc not only for gas leaks; also for /hindu (dea|shuff|gam(e|b)?)lings?/ ganja,.. milk from happy cow(/hisper(ing)?/)s is healthy, like smelling happy farts, where happy = healthy; both mentally, and physically no wonder why meat eaters are so emotistically depressed they need to take it out on other species; at least, that's the legal therapeyrapey sexpert(ition)s mahatma gandhi was killed by muslims; they just said hindu extremist to keep the peace for his vainful unification attempts hindu extremists don't exist; in the implied sense (i'm a hindu extremist, by definition alone)
+using tummo to melt the infrastructure will lose your head; melt a different mountain topeak https://youtu.be/TILjzuBGkRc not only for gas leaks; also for /hindu (dea|shuff|gam(e|b)?)lings?/ ganja,.. milk from happy (ca$h) cow(/hisper(ing)?|ater/)s is healthy, like smelling happy farts, where happy = healthy; both mentally, and physically my gopi wives will be happy mothers, or else #heads! no wonder why meat eaters are so emotistically depressed they need to take it out on other species; at least, that's the legal therapeyrapey sexpert(ition)s mahatma gandhi was killed by muslims; they just said hindu extremist to keep the peace for his vainful unification attempts hindu extremists don't exist; in the implied sense (i'm a hindu extremist, by definition alone)